konflux-ci/project-controller/README.md

 - Starting a new development stream involves creating a large amount of *Application* and *Component* resources.
-This controller helps to streamline that by allowing to create a *ProjectDevelopmentStreamTemplate* resource the specifies the resources to be created and allows for using variables to customize them.
+This controller helps to streamline that by allowing to create a *ProjectDevelopmentStreamTemplate* resource that specifies the resources to be created and allows for using variables to customize them.
 Using a template, many similar development streams can be created quickly.